AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_push_android.md

 </service>
 ```

-3. Initialize and enable FCM in Agora Chat SDK.
+3. Initialize and enable FCM in the Agora Chat SDK.
 ```java
 ChatOptions options = new ChatOptions();
 ...